TUM-Dev/NavigaTUM/webclient/README.md

 ## Testing

-For this Component, the tests consist mainly of hot-path e2e tests and tests of critical components.
+For this part of the project, the tests consist mainly of hot-path e2e tests and tests of critical components.
-PRs improving this part of the Project are very likely to be accepted.
+PRs improving the coverage are very likely to be accepted.
 The reason behind these tests is that they fundamentally increase the future productivity by allowing faster review cycles.

 ### Running Tests